rickhenderson/IntroToMarketing/Ch 1 Segmentation.md

 # Designing a Customer-Driven Marketing Strategy
-*These notes are based on Chapter 7 of Marketing An Introduction.*
+*These notes are based on Chapter 7 of Marketing: An Introduction, Updated Sixth Canadian Edition*

 The four aspects of a customer-driven marketing strategy are:
 * market segmentation